 5. Relax on the beach

 For a festival, we’re usually packing the wellies but for Victorious make room for the flip flops because it’s goodbye fields and hello beach.
-Right on the coast, Victorious backs onto the Southsea Beach meaning you can combine a little sunbathing and toe dipping at the same time as listening to the likes of Kaiser Chiefs, Paul Weller and Happy Mondays – for this year anyways.
+Right on the coast, Victorious backs onto the Southsea Beach meaning you can combine a little sunbathing and toe dipping at the same time as listening to some great music.

 6. Visit the kids arena

-If you’re bringing your kids, borrowing the neighbours’ little ones or indeed just fancy being a big kid yourself, check out the kids arena.
+If you’re bringing your kids or just fancy being a big kid yourself, check out the kids arena.
 This is an entire zone dedicated to the wee ones that doesn’t cost a penny.
 While the CBeebies big names and cartoon heroes might not be the acts topping your list, Ready to Rock School, BellaCrafts and a crocodile assault course might succeed in making you a little envious at all the cool things the kids can do.

 7. Get adventurous